 Instead of trying to measure the quality of hire for all employees across the organization, a reasonable first step is to begin measuring a segment of the organization that drives the greatest business value.
-Till very recently, the most critical jobs would be tied to revenue.
-But our thinking has evolved —and we’re connecting those jobs intellectual capital, not just revenue.
-There is a nuance on figuring out where to invest, which the MSP can provide.
+Until very recently, the most critical jobs would be tied to revenue.
+But our thinking has evolved —and we’re connecting those jobs’ intellectual capital, not just revenue.
+There is a nuance in figuring out where to invest, that the MSP can provide.

 Adopting a holistic view of talent performance

-With a firm handle on these two critical success factors, the PMO can then predict the availability, cost and the time it will be required to hire the contingent talent the organization needs.
+With a firm handle on these two critical success factors, the PMO can then predict the availability, cost, and time required to hire contingent talent.
 If the PMO’s advice is taken into consideration while the organization’s strategy is being planned, the CXO suite of a firm can then utilize this information.
-Based on my experience, it is very few firms globally that are taking the availability of full time and contingent talent into consideration.
+Based on my experience, it is very few firms globally that are taking the availability of full-time and contingent talent into consideration.

 The new workforce paradigm

 With the changing work environment today, the expectations of the talent have to be met, especially with the paradigm shift: the organization’s engine of innovation and delivery moving from the office to remote locations.
 As the work environment changes and evolves, organizations will have to do the same in order just to stay competitive.
 We are still in a transition phase, and in due course will find out how best the new world of work will be: do we all go back to the office, or do we get to work from home.
 My guess is that it will be somewhere in the middle and organizations that are not innovative and mature and do not plan on being so, might favor the remote work model, and we will find that the organization with an innovative bent of mind: will prefer that their workforces return to the office.

 As organizations adapt and learn to maneuver in the new world of work, contingent workers offer a distinct advantage: allowing for scale, rapid deployment, and a workforce ready to deliver quickly upon joining.